 Junior School Pastoral Care

-The Junior School is structured into form classes, representing up to four classes at each year level, Pre-Prep – Year 6.
+The Junior School is structured into form classes, representing three classes at each year level, Prep – Year 6.

 Each class, Prep to Year 6, is under the guidance of a Form Teacher.
 The Form Teacher is responsible for teaching a selection of the academic program as well as providing ongoing pastoral care for the students.
 The section of the academic program that the Form Teacher is generally responsible for is English, Mathematics, Science, Humanities and Technologies with other subjects including Art, Drama, Music, Instrumental Music (Years 3 – 6), French, Japanese (Year 6 only), Library, Health and Physical Education, Gymnastics (Pre-Prep and Prep) and Religious Education being taught by specialist teachers.